 "Cause" shall have the meaning set forth in the Participant's employment agreement with the Bank or one of its Subsidiaries; or if no such definition exists at the time in question, means, with respect to a Participant, the occurrence of any of the following events: (a) the Participant's willful failure to substantially perform his or her duties and responsibilities to the Bank or any Subsidiary or affiliate or deliberate violation of a material Bank, Subsidiary or affiliate policy; (b) the Participant's commission of any material act or acts of fraud, embezzlement, dishonesty, or other willful misconduct; (c) the Participant's material unauthorized use or disclosure of any proprietary information or trade secrets of the Bank or any Subsidiary or affiliate or any other party to whom the Participant owes an obligation of nondisclosure as a result of his or her relationship with the Bank; or (d) the Participant's willful and material breach of any of his or her obligations under any written plan or covenant with the Bank.
 The Committee shall in its discretion determine whether or not a Participant is being terminated for Cause.
 The Committee's determination shall, unless arbitrary and capricious, be final and binding on the Participant, the Bank, and all other affected persons.
 The foregoing definition does not in any way limit the Bank's ability to terminate a Participant's employment or service at any time, and the term "Bank" will be interpreted herein to include any Subsidiary or affiliate or successor thereto, if appropriate.
-Any determination by the Committee that the service of a Participant was terminated with or without Cause for the purposes of the Plan will have no effect upon any determination of the rights or obligations of the Bank, and the term in the participant was terminated with or without Cause for the purposes of the Plan will have no effect upon any determination of the rights or obligations of the Bank.

-any Subsidiary or affiliate, or such Participant for any other purpose.
+Any determination by the Committee that the service of a Participant was terminated with or without Cause for the purposes of the Plan will have no effect upon any determination of the rights or obligations of the Bank, any Subsidiary or affiliate, or such Participant for any other purpose.
 For purposes of this definition, Cause shall not be considered to exist unless the Bank provides written notice to the Participant which indicates the specific Cause provision in this Plan relied upon, to the extent applicable sets forth in reasonable detail the facts and circumstances claimed to provide a basis for such Cause, and specifies the termination date.
 The failure by the Bank to set forth in such notice any fact or circumstance which contributes to a showing of Cause shall not waive any right of the Bank hereunder or preclude the Bank from asserting such fact or circumstance in enforcing the Bank's rights hereunder.